hackforla/311-data/server/dash/dashboards/README.md

 ### Editing a dashboard locally

 The best way to develop new dashboards is by using the development Dash image and mounting a local directory on it.
-This method requires the least amount of configuration so you can spend you time working on dashboards.
+This method requires the least amount of configuration so you can spend your time working on dashboards.

 These instructions assume you already have Docker installed and are on a Mac but should be easily transferrable to PC or Linux.